Guide to Corporate & Individual Taxation – 35 hrs CPE

 1. Specify the differences among property sales, exchanges of property and sales of easements, and determine capital gain and ordinary income tax treatment in property sales.

-2. Identify the application elements of the §121 home sale exclusion noting associated safe harbor regulations.
+2. Identify the application elements of the §121 home sale exclusion specifying the associated safe harbor regulations.

 3. Recognize the importance of the installment method and §453 requirements, and specify the §453 basic terminology.